 - Create a system for organizing recipes.
 Be it on your phone, through Pinterest, printed in a binder, cookbooks, or stored on a computer have it easy access.

-- Hummus served with a bunch of carrots, tomatoes on the vine, cucumber sticks
+- Hummus served with a bunch of carrots, grape tomatoes, cucumber sticks

 - Hard-boiled eggs

 - Chocolate chip spinach muffins

 - Energy rich treats such as Granola bars and No bake protein balls

 - Granola for breakfast or over plain Greek yogurt sweetened with berries

 - Pancakes with a spread of peanut butter or almond butter

 A perfect sports and after school snack to make is sugar free lemonade with hummus.
 Veggie sticks can be cut and hummus made ahead of time stored in an airtight container.
 To serve this in individual cups, scoop about 1-2 tablespoons of hummus into cups and add veggie sticks on top.
 Lemonade can also be made ahead of time and when it is homemade, you get control the sugar content.
 We use Stevia drops in ours for this sugar free version.

 For the hummus I used Ina Garten’s Hummus recipe and tweaked it a bit.
 I omitted the hot sauce (so its plain for kids) and used olive oil instead of tahini (sesame paste) since I did not have any on hand.